Smartphone Market Share

-While the worldwide smartphone market is expected to decline again in 2018, IDC believes the market will experience low single-digit growth from 2019 through the end of its forecast in 2022.
-The International Data Corporation (IDC) Worldwide Quarterly Mobile Phone Tracker forecasts worldwide smartphone shipments to decline 0.7% in 2018 to 1.455 billion units, down from 1.402 billion in 2018.
+While the worldwide smartphone market is expected to decline again in 2019, IDC believes the market will experience low single-digit growth from 2020 through the end of its forecast in 2023.
+The International Data Corporation (IDC) Worldwide Quarterly Mobile Phone Tracker forecasts worldwide smartphone shipments to decline 1.9% in 2019 to 1.375 billion units, down from 1.402 billion in 2018.
 However, IDC believes the market will return to growth in the second half of 2019 with volumes up 1.4%.
 In the long-term forecast, IDC expects the overall smartphone market to reach 1.519 billion units shipped in 2023.

 Looking at the smartphone market from a geographic perspective, the developing markets still have a lot of upsides, some market momentum has been lost as the transition from feature phone to smartphone has started to slow.
 In all markets, pricing remains a critical decision factor when purchasing a new handset, and this is creating new opportunities for mid-range price points.
 However, the most significant and most uncertain market factor is how the U.S.-China trade dispute will play out over the year.